Exam day

 Bring

-- printed copy of your candidate allocation letter confirming your name, candidate number, session time and venue
+- printed or digital copy of your candidate allocation letter confirming your name, candidate number, session time and venue

 - current photo ID with your full name and signature, for example a passport or driver licence – digital IDs are not accepted